openobserve/openobserve-docs/docs/guide/operator-guide/mimalloc.md

 # Mimalloc

-ZincObserve has a feature to use [Mimalloc](https://github.com/microsoft/mimalloc) as memory management for Rust.
+OpenObserve has a feature to use [Mimalloc](https://github.com/microsoft/mimalloc) as memory management for Rust.

 But default we didn't enable it, if you want enable should add cargo flags like this: